stclib/STC/docs/cptr_api.md

 The macro `using_cptr()` must be instantiated in the global scope. `X` is a type tag name and will affect the names of all cptr types and methods.
 E.g. declaring `using_cptr(my, cvec_my);`, `X` should be replaced by `my` in all of the following documentation.
+Note that if valueDestroy is specified and not *valueClone*, it expects *Value_clone* to be defined

  Types